Love Offering – The Ultimate Guide for Churches

 What do we take away from this?

-Your church’s love offerings would go to pastors, musicians, or others participating in the services.
-Hence, people should give whatever amount they feel fits how the sermons or music made them feel at the church.
+Your church’s love offerings go to pastors, musicians, and others participating in the services.
+They serve as a thank-you for all their hard work – and there’s no minimum requirement to give.
+Therefore, people should give whatever amount they feel fits how the sermons or music made them feel at the church.
 Ask your parishioners what the service meant to them and how much they’d pay for the same feeling outside of the church.

 The Internal Revenue Service (IRS) doesn’t give many specifics regarding love offerings.
 But there are rules restricting financial gifts to employees.